aahowel3/Flow-Sorting-Nuclei/README.md

 in main folder 2931489_Howell the script IRSscore_alignment.sh aligns the Mac and Mic flowsorted samples to the mac+IES_reference.fasta reference (alignment script has to be in main folder bc thats where the trimmed flowsort reads are)

+#have to sed -i '1d' .tsv first or it thinks the headers are arguments
+bash calculate_IRS.sh chr1_IESs_mac_excisionsites.tsv